sa-y-an/retro/README.md

 # License

-This is a starware ⭐, which means you can use my code as long as you star this repo.
+- This is a starware ⭐, which means you can use my code as long as you star this repo.
+- This is published under  BSD-2-Clause License.